CA Inter Amendments For May 2026

 Ch - E-COMMERCE, M-COMMERCE AND EMERGING TECHNOLOGY

-Additional points included in introduction to e-commerce and its application
+Additional points included in the introduction to e-commerce and its application

 Ch - CORE BANKING SYSTEM

-Additional points included in Key modules of CBS, Risks associated with CBS, Prevention of Money Laundering Act, Information Technology Act, Section 43: Penalty and compensation for damage to computer, computer system, etc. and Section 43A: Compensation for failure to protect data.
-The relevant notified Sections of the companies act 2013 and legislative amendments including relevant notifications/ circulars/ rules/ guidelines issued by regulating authority up to 31st October 2018 will be applicable for May 2024 examination.
-It may be noted that significant notifications and circulars issued between 01.05.2017 and 31.10.2018, which are not covered in the July 2017 edition of the study material, would be given as statutory update in the revision test paper for May 2024 examination.
+Additional points included in the Key modules of CBS, Risks associated with CBS, Prevention of Money Laundering Act, Information Technology Act, Section 43: Penalty and compensation for damage to computer, computer system, etc., and Section 43A: Compensation for failure to protect data.
+The relevant notified Sections of the Companies Act 2013, and legislative amendments, including relevant notifications/ circulars/ rules/ guidelines issued by the regulating authority up to 31st October 2018, will be applicable for the May 2026 examination.
+It may be noted that significant notifications and circulars issued between 01.05.2017 and 31.10.2018, which are not covered in the July 2017 edition of the study material, would be given as a statutory update in the revision test paper for the May 2026 examination.

-How important are amendments in Ca Inter Exams:
+How important are amendments in the CA Exams?

 One should never even ask this question.
 Amendments are very important for the CA exams.
 A good chunk of marks can be achieved by preparing the amendments.
-With the onset of multiple-choice questions, the amendments become all the way more important.
+With the onset of multiple-choice questions, the amendments become all the more important.
 In CA exams, it is very important to be detail-oriented.
-If you havent studied thoroughly then you might be tricked by the questions, especially in the theory subjects like law.
+If you have not studied thoroughly, then you might be tricked by the questions, especially in the theory subjects like law.

-Preparing for CA Inter is not everyones cup of tea.
-But if youve made your mind that you want to do it and add that CA prefix to your name.
+Preparing for CA Inter is not a cup of tea for everyone.
+But if you have made up your mind that you want to do it, add that CA prefix to your name.
 Focus on your goal and stay determined.
-Practice as much as you can with CA mock test series.
-Never try skipping any topic from the syllabus thinking it is not that important or it might not appear in the examination.
-Because these competitive exams are so unpredictable.
+Practice as much as you can with the CA mock test series.
+Never try skipping any topic from the syllabus, thinking it is not that important or it might not appear in the examination, because these competitive exams are so unpredictable.
 You never know what question they might ask with what logic.

 Related: